-Southwark Health Equity Zone
+Southwark Equity Neighbourhood

 Southwark faces some of the most severe inequalities in London, ranking among the top five most income-deprived boroughs in the capital.
 Life expectancy varies by up to eight years between its least and most deprived areas, highlighting the urgent need for intervention.
 This project aims to close that gap by addressing the root causes of inequality through an ambitious, community-led approach.

-The Southwark Health Equity Zone will be the first of its kind in the UK, drawing inspiration from successful models like Chicago’s, where targeted interventions significantly reduced infant mortality rates in just three years.
+The Southwark Equity Neighbourhood will be the first of its kind in the UK, drawing inspiration from successful models like Chicago’s, where targeted interventions significantly reduced infant mortality rates in just three years.
 By bringing together King’s College London expertise, community institutions, businesses, Southwark Council, and the NHS, the initiative seeks to drive meaningful change and improve health outcomes.

 Expected Impact